Location

 Watch for the distance markers.
 The last kilometer is by far the steepest.
 It is doable with preschoolers but just expect to help them a lot and to really slow down your pace.

 You will find two different rest stops along the way.
 They have restaurant stalls with Thai main dishes like fried rice and papaya salad.
 There are stores with souvenirs as well as ice cream and popsicles!
 There are also necessities like toilet paper, band aids, and drinks.
 You can also find bathrooms along the path at the rest stop.
+Interestingly, these stops are often surrounded by a small rope with tin cans tied onto the string.
+When asked about the purpose, we discovered that it was to act as a warning of approaching elephants or other wildlife.

 At the Top